Manton Dam

-Current status
+Overview

+The dam wall is 24 m high and 124 m long.
+At full capacity, the resultant reservoir can hold 15.9 GL and convert a surface area of 545.5 ha, draw from a catchment area of 83.9 ha.
+The uncontrolled spillway had a capacity of 400 m3/s.

 The much larger Darwin River Dam was commissioned in 1972, with Manton Dam retained for emergency supply.
 Since then, PowerWater has maintained the dam and infrastructure in an inactive state.

+Current status

 Since 1989, the Manton Dam Recreation Area has been open to the public within the portfolio of Parks & Wildlife Commission.
 Although camping and swimming are not permitted, it is a popular venue for recreational water sports.
 The reservoir is divided into three distinct zones, allowing separation between high speed watercraft like jet skis, an area for towing skiers and an area for kayaks, canoes, and sailing.
 The lake is also stocked with various fish species, with fishing permitted in all zones.
 The environment around the dam is an excellent habitat for crocodiles, which Parks and Wildlife regularly patrol and survey to trap and remove many of these animals, especially during the wet season.

-In February 2014, an experimental hydroelectric generator was installed by the PowerWater in partnership with Charles Darwin University's Centre for Renewable Energy.
-Outputting roughly 4kW, the small generator is connected to the mains power grid to take advantage of seasonal releases and spillages during the wet season, and is the first of its kind in the Territory.
+In February 2014, an experimental hydroelectric generator was installed by PowerWater in partnership with Charles Darwin University's Centre for Renewable Energy.
+With an output of approximately 4kW, the small generator is connected to the mains power grid to take advantage of seasonal releases and spillages during the wet season, and is the first of its kind in the Northern Territory.

 Future re-use

-PowerWater's 2013 Darwin Region Water Supply Strategy outlines plans to reactivate Manton Dam to supply water in order to mitigate shortages before 2025, extracting up to 7,400 ML per year to meet growing demand.
+PowerWater's 2013 Darwin Region Water Supply Strategy outlines plans to reactivate Manton Dam to supply water in order to mitigate shortages before 2025, extracting up to 7.4 GL per year to meet growing demand.
 In 2019, it was estimated that associated works would cost $122 million.
 A 2018 report prepared by the CSIRO included a detailed investigation of potential dam sites to meet the future needs of the region.
-This report found that while Manton Dam could provide a short-term solution until a much larger storage can be created, there are some concerns over water quality.
+This report found that while Manton Dam could provide a short-term solution until a much larger storage was created, there were some concerns over water quality.